infinilabs/coco-app/docs/content.en/docs/release-notes/_index.md

 - refactor: coordinate third-party extension operations using lock #867
 - refactor: index iOS apps and macOS apps that store icon in Assets.car #872
 - refactor: accept both '-' and '\_' as locale str separator #876
+- refactor: relax the file search conditions on macOS #883

 ## 0.7.1 (2025-07-27)